MatthieuLemoine/angular-material-express-seed/README.md

 Gulp builds sass, js files and watch for changes in it and in .html files.

 To use Livereload you need to install the Livereload extension for your browser.

+## ES6 Support

+This seed uses babel to enable browser ES6 support.
+To use AMES with ES6 you need to use the ES6 branch.

 ## John Papa compliance